sonnn1505/Studying/speaking-park1.md

 ### 5. Do you think people should use electric appliances more often or less often than they do now?
 [Why/Why not?]
 I think people should use electric appliances wisely.
 They should be used to improve efficiency and convenience but not to the extent that it leads to excessive energy consumption or dependency.

+<a name="part2"></a>
+# Part 2

+<a name="importantyear"></a>
+## Talk about an important year in your life
+you should say:
+	how old you were
+ 	what important things you remember from that year where these things happened and say why you think that year was important.